Chapter 10:

 She shrunk back.
 “Master?”

 “Raise the dead guards and search this castle very thoroughly this time.
-If there are any other survivors, bring them here.”
+If there are any other survivors, bring them here.
+And tell Abaddon that I want to see him after his thorough search is completed.”

 “A-at once, Master!”

-Dark magical energy flowed from her fingertips onto the dead bodies.
-The flesh on their corpses were torn to pieces until only their bones remained; then, the skeleton soldiers began to rise from the ground.
-Mania quickly told them David’s orders and sent them on their way.
+Dark magical energy flowed from her fingertips over the dead bodies.
+The flesh on their corpses disintegrated, leaving only their bones behind.
+Then, the skeleton soldiers began to rise and Mania quickly gave them their orders.

-“Now, maid,” David said, turning back to the woman before him.
-“All the other servants seemed to be just as horrified as you about the woman in the dungeons.
-Explain.”
+“Now, maid.”
+David turned back to the woman before him.
+“All the other servants seemed to be just as horrified as you about this woman in the dungeons.
+Elaborate.”

 “Might I explain, my lord?”
 A gentle voice asked.

 “Please forgive my rudeness, my lord.
-My name is Rebecca Kelsey and I have witnessed my father and mother’s crimes against our servants,” the girl said.
+I am Rebecca Kelsey and I have witnessed my father and mother’s crimes against our servants.”

-One of the Machai drew its weapon back, ready to strike, but David simply shrugged it off.
-“I will hear what Lady Rebecca has to say first.
-Then, I’ll deal with you.”
+“I will hear what Lady Rebecca has to say first; then, I shall deal with you.”

 “It is, my lord!”